 API

-The API setup requires more effort than the frontend, as it requires installing the PostgreSQL and PostGIS extensions.
+The API setup requires more effort than the frontend, as it requires installing the PostgreSQL.
 You might experience difficulty setting up the API on a Windows environment.
 We recommend using a Unix environment.

 Just like the front end, we have a separate document for the setup.